The JMI Story

 Jazz Music Institute (JMI) is a private Higher Education Provider based in Brisbane that delivers a range of courses in jazz performance.
-JMI is a family-run business owned by Greg Quigley and managed by three of his four children Paula Girvan, Dan Quigley and Nick Quigley.
+JMI is a family-run business founded by Greg Quigley and managed by the Quigley family.
 The business has been running since 1996 and been endorsed over the years by some of the greatest jazz musicians to have ever played including John Scofield, Wynton Marsalis and Dave Liebman to name a few.

 Many don’t know, but JMI – originally ‘Jazzworx!’ – was initially a specialist jazz CD store in the mid-1990s that operated out of half a house on Latrobe Terrace in the inner-Brisbane suburb of Paddington.
-Initially, Greg, Paula and Dan ran the CD store which shared the premises with instrument repairer Andy Berrington.
 This was in the days before internet shopping had become popular, where finding jazz CDs was quite difficult.
 Jazzworx! had a loyal band of customers that would come in to peruse the extensive CD collection.
 There was also an extensive collection of jazz education books and play-a-longs in store.

 Based on the success of the “Jazzworx!
 Improvisation Method”, Greg decided to focus all his efforts in developing educational programs and applied to become a Registered Training Organisation (RTO) to deliver accredited courses in music that would focus on jazz and improvisation.
 Jazzworx! was approved as an RTO in 1997 and began delivering an Advanced Diploma of Music.
 After over 10 years of delivering a range of accredited vocational courses, Jazzworx! applied to become a Higher Education Provider and was accredited to deliver the Bachelor of Music in Jazz Performance program in 2009.
 It was at this time that the business name was then changed to Jazz Music Institute (JMI).
 JMI became the only private Higher Education Provider in Australia to deliver a Bachelor of Music in Jazz Performance.